 RTMP (Flash) stream delivery is being discontinued by Verizon Digital Media Services, our current CDN partner for flash live channels.
 Since May 1st, 2017, it is no longer possible to create or stream on a flash live channel.
 To replace your flash channel, you have the possibility to create an unlimited number of html5 live […]

-In this OBS Tutorial for DaCast, we will cover how to connect to the DaCast streaming solution and set up your live stream using OBS Studio, a free and open source live stream encoding software.
-Note that this tutorial is not based on the DaCast version of OBS Studio that is available in your DaCast account.
-Follow this link if […]
+In this OBS Tutorial for Dacast, we will cover how to connect to the Dacast streaming solution and set up your live stream using OBS Studio, a free and open-source live stream encoding software.
+Note that this tutorial is not based on the Dacast version of OBS Studio that is available in your Dacast account. […]

 Are you looking for a free encoder?
 If so, please note that we recommend OBS Studio rather than Adobe FMLE, as it’s a more reliable software.
 However, we do still support both encoders.
 Adobe FMLE can be a good solution if you intend to do multi-bitrate streaming.
 For that reason, we’re offering this Adobe FMLE-focused […]